 The cacophony of emotions is deafening when going through a divorce or custody dispute.
 Anger, resentment, fear, anxiety, confusion.

-Often the result is unsatisfying no matter the outcome as there is not a clearly defined winner and loser.
-Instead the litmus test of family court is often who just lost less as both parties have lost something in the process.
+Often the result is unsatisfying no matter the outcome as there is not a clearly defined winner and a loser.
+Instead, the litmus test of family court is often who just lost less as both parties have lost something in the process.

 What if rather than a fear-based process of reacting to the turmoil, the couple was able to participate in a process innately infused with peace?
 Mediation is a method in which parties are able to come to the table to isolate and discuss disputed issues.
 The mediator’s job is to facilitate options and alternatives so that the couple reaches a consensual settlement that will accommodate their needs.